 As soon as all the other boats were crossing the sea, the cloudless sky turned into a dark haze.
 A storm was brewing on the South China Sea and it promised to be tremendous.
 Around the old junk, the other boats struggled and failed to stay afloat.
 Desperate measures were taken by the fishermen to save themselves and their friends, but there was no salvation possible–this storm was brutal.
 The old junk was up against terrible odds and yet remained on its course, the sailor never even noticing the troubles surrounding it.
 Inside, the beautiful girl smiled as she looked at the magnificent waves forming on the black sea.
 Then, she took the helm and steered the boat to safety.
 Arriving at her destination, she quickly stepped out of the junk, climbed the hill nearby, and disappeared into the clouds.

 Legend says that a few days after the ordeal she showed herself once more to all the fishermen of the little town.
 Her beautiful face remained the same, but this time she was dressed in gold and silk.
-A Ma was her name and she was no poor girl, she was a goddess of the seas.
+A-Ma was her name and she was no poor girl, she was a goddess of the seas.
 The fishermen wasted no time in building their goddess an appropriate temple near the site of her appearance.
 Visitors can still see it today, in vivid red and sumptuous woodcraft.
-There is also the world’s tallest statue of the goddess A-Ma in Macau on the mountaintop Coloane Island, with A-Ma Cultural Village cultural complex nearby as well.
+There is also the world’s tallest statue of the goddess A-Ma in Macau on the mountaintop of Coloane Island, with A-Ma Cultural Village cultural complex nearby as well.